ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_dns/README.md

 - Default: None

 ### cis_enhanced_security
 Set this to true to enable the enhanced CIS DNS integration security.
-See below for details.
+See the "Role Variables - Enhanced IBM CIS DNS Integration Secruity" below for the specifics of this option.

 - Optional
 - Environment Variable: `CIS_ENHANCED_SECURITY`